alexblake1290/pages-test/acc-page/content/project/three/index.md

 date: "2016-04-28T00:00:00Z"
 weight: 3
 links: null
+summary: |-

-summary: "\nDense cloud cover blocks UV rays and impedes crop photosynthesis – both impact product performance.
-Measuring cloudiness from raw imagery across many dates and sites required data mining and automation outside our client’s expertise.\n\nWe extracted cloud cover around each farm during product application.
-The combination of cover and temperature was detrimental in a humid east-coast state like Florida but not in  dry California.\n\nClick for more on how we engineered landsat data."
+  Dense cloud cover blocks UV rays and impedes crop photosynthesis – both impact product performance.
+Measuring cloudiness from raw imagery across many dates and sites required data mining and automation outside our client’s expertise.

+  We extracted cloud cover around each farm during product application.
+The combination of cover and temperature was detrimental in a humid east-coast state like Florida but not in dry California.

+  Click for more on how we engineered landsat data.
 image:
   focal_point: Smart
   preview_only: yes
+tags:
-tags: Solution
+- Solution
 share: no
 profile: no
 comments: no